How to Fertilize Mirlitons

 There has never been a scientific study for home gardeners on how to best fertilize mirlitons, so we get to invent the science ourselves.
-In the growers guide that I wrote several years ago, I recommended 8-24-24 fertilizer.
-I don’t advocate that specific one anymore.
-Any fertilizer with a lower percentage of nitrogen (the first number) such as 5-20-20 will work fine and old-fashioned 8-8-8 or MIracleGro are good choices.
-A couple of tablespoons at planting and again in July is sufficient—as long as the vine is vigorously growing and green.
+Any balanced fertilizer like 8-8-8 or Miracle-Gro is a good choice.
+A couple of tablespoons at planting and again in July is sufficient, as long as the vine is vigorously growing and green.

 But there are two important fertilizing principles I have learned from experienced growers:

 (1) Use a slow-release fertilizer such as manure.
 A mirliton’s nitrogen needs vary throughout the growing season.
 You don’t want to jolt their tender young roots when you first plant them.
-They like a buffet where they can eat light, but return for more helpings when they need it.
+They like a buffet where they can eat light but return for more help when they need it.
 Manure provides that.
 Ideally, work into your soil or planting pit before you plant, but you can side-dress throughout the season.
 Rabbit manure is the best choice, but any manure will do the job.

-I asked our home gardener mirliton scientists last year to tell us how they fertilized mirlitons.
+I asked our home gardener, Mirliton scientists, last year to tell us how they fertilized mirlitons.
 What were the signs it was helping or hurting?
-Did the experiment with different techniques?
+Did you do the experiment with different techniques?
 I got these thoughtful responses.
 Click here to read them.

 Recent Comments